 - A "Secure Sockets Layer" is a commonly used method of managing the security of messages transmitted across the Internet and is used by us whenever we ask you to enter any personal information, including passwords.

-- You can tell that SSL is in use if you are using Internet Explorer or Firefox when a small padlock icon appears on your browser status bar.
+- You can tell that SSL is in use because a small padlock icon will appear on your browser status bar.

 If you have problems getting to secure mode, install one of the latest browsers and try the site again.
 Check our technical questions section for more details.

-- In addition to the use of SSL and High Grade 256-bit encryption, you will need to provide security passwords to access the secure parts of the site.
+- In addition to the use of SSL and secure 256-bit encryption, you will need to provide security passwords to access the secure parts of the site.